-Temporary positions are not established positions, provide no benefits, and are paid from OPS funds.
-The length of each position depends on available funding.
-They provide part-time or full-time employment.
-Temporary positions may be exempt or non-exempt based on job duties and salary in accordance with the Fair Labor Standards Act (FLSA).
+Temporary positions are not established positions and are paid from OPS funds.
+Temporary positions are usually not eligible for benefits and retirement; however they may be eligible for health insurance coverage depending on the average hours worked per week.
+They provide full-time or part-time employment in an exempt or non-exempt employment situation based on job duties and salary in accordance with the Fair Labor Standards Act (FLSA).
 Temporary positions do not have layoff rights and may be terminated without prior notice.
 Applicants hired into Temporary positions may apply for a regular appointment should a vacancy become available.

 For Class Titles, Class Codes and minimum salary requirements refer to the

 Temporary Employment Procedures & Salary Guidelines before beginning the hiring/recruitment process.

 If Formal Recruitment is not required, follow the steps below:

 - The department has identified a candidate, and that person meets the minimum qualifications.
 The minimum educational and employment experience should be comparable to an equivalent line position.

 - The applicant must log into PeopleAdmin (https://jobs.fau.edu) and complete a Support Personnel/Temporary application.
 (The applicant will receive a notice from the system that the application is not complete because they have not applied for a specific position.
 Disregard this message.)
 The applicant must notify the hiring manager that they have completed the on-line applicant including educational and employment history.